 Designing the Moment

-The next morning, I did.
+The next morning, I start slowly.

-it became a conversation between trust and clarity.
+It became more than a user interface—it became a conversation between trust and clarity.

-Maya (UX Writer): “This is the first time it feels alive.”
+Maya (UX writer): “This is the first time it feels alive.”

 04